joswr1ght/markdown-labtemplate/content/en/Crate-Information.md

 + Click open Connection and change drop down from FTP to Amazon S3
 + Enter the following Access Key ID and password:

-> Access Key ID: AKIAI7SEA3NKL3PYC7NA
+> Access Key ID: REDACTED

-> Password: E0HHAKb4HAsFuB9vjY7nobMYhMRrcw1nMtA5YOsD
+> Password: REDACTED

 ## Returning Your Crate